-Assessment criteria Condition Category (Tick ✔) Reference document(s) Remarks Habitat management programmes are entirely adhoc.
+Condition Category (Tick 🗸) Reference document(s) Remarks Habitat management programmes are entirely adhoc.
 Poor Limited planning and monitoring programmes are in place for habitat management.
 Fair Habitat management programmes are generally planned and monitored.
 Good Habitat management programmes are thoroughly planned and monitored.
 Very good

-\This assessment should be primarily based on habitat management programmes in relation to habitats for species that are threatened (IUCN categories), are habitat specialists, subjected to seasonal movements, wide ranging with emphasis on the breeding and rearing habitat and may include factors such as food, water, shelter (all connotations).
++This assessment should be primarily based on habitat management programmes in relation to habitats for species that are threatened (IUCN categories), are habitat specific, subjected to seasonal movements, wide ranging with emphasis on the breeding and rearing habitat and may include factors such as food, water, shelter (all connotations).
 Habitat structure, composition, unique patches of vegetation and sensitive sites, sources of water and their distribution are integral.
 Corridors within buffer zone are critically important.
-For example, all riparian habitats.
-Have these been addressed?
-Is their a planning process in place?
-The management practices dealing with invasive species such as Lantana sp., Mikania sp. etc. would be examined.
+For example, all riparian habitats, management of Avian faunal diversity, grasslands identified/mapped and being managed scientifically etc. Have these been addressed?
+Is there a planning process in place?
+The management practices dealing with invasive species such as Lantana, Michania etc. would be examined.
+Are the wetlands identified/mapped, management prescriptions in place aquatic flora and fauna inventorised, distribution of waterholes planned/mapped, refilling system in place?
+Water conservation measures (viz. check dams/anicuts) adopted.

-2.5 Does the TR has an effective Protection Strategy (PS)+ and Security Plan and Security Audit (SA) in place?
+2.5 Does the TR has an effective Protection Strategy (PS)\ and Security Plan and Security Audit (SA) in place?

-Assessment criteria Condition Category (Tick ✔) Reference document(s) Remarks TR has little or no PS and SA.
+Condition Category (Tick 🗸) Reference document(s) Remarks TR has little or no PS and SA.
 Poor TR has an adhoc PS and SA.
 Fair TR has a generally relevant PS and SA but is not very effective.
 Good TR has a comprehensive and very effective PS and SA.
 Very good

-\This assessment takes inter-alia into account the nature of threats, the number and location of patrolling camps and foot and mobile patrolling, needs that relate to available manpower, terrain difficulties, practicability of area coverage, readiness to contain specific threats with necessary support and facilities.
-The constitution and functioning of Special Tiger Protection Force (STPF), Number of offences reported, arrests made, prosecution initiated and conviction achieved will be taken into account.
++This assessment takes inter-alia into account the nature of threats, the number and location of patrolling camps and foot and mobile patrolling, needs that relate to available manpower, terrain difficulties, practicability of area coverage, readiness to contain specific threats with necessary support and facilities.
+The constitution and functioning of Special Tiger Protection Force (STPF) (if constituted), Number of offences reported, arrests made, prosecution initiated and conviction achieved will be taken into account.